lyndseyreed/Capstone/README.md

 address the issue of only being able to proteins under 400 length

-figure out tokenizer when there are different sequence lengths

 remove print in the sequence parser

 Order or Operations: